zixi-liu/Fraud-Detection-Papers/Domain-Knowledge/README.md

 ### Payments Transaction Routing

+*Implementing the right local payment method is a real lever for conversion.*

 Payment routing is a payment processing feature for businesses working with multiple payment providers.
 It allows sending each transaction to the optimal payment gateway based on selected parameters.

 **Why Card Decline Happens?**

 A card decline occurs when the card is unable to be processed, which can happen at several points in the transaction process.
 Card declines happen for different reasons and many of these reasons are preventable by using services like Account Updater to keep card information up to date.

+**Popular Online Payment Methods**
+- Credit/Debit Cards
+- ACH Payments (Automated Clearing House): the electronic funds transfer in batches, considered the most secure mode of the online and automated recurring payment, processed in two to three working days.
+  - Direct Deposits: The ACH Direct Deposits can be made using Paychecks, Government Benefits, Tax Refunds, Interest Payments, and others.
+  - Direct Payments: Paying a bill online, sending money from one bank account to another, sending payments via PayPal, Stripe, Braintree, and other social payment apps, and more are the prime examples of ACH Payments.
+- Digital Wallets: Digital wallets do not require a bank account with a physical branch.
+They enable wider financial inclusion.
+Digital Wallets can also process digital or cryptocurrencies.
+Some of the payment services providers also serve as payment aggregators and offer merchant’s accounts.
+- Mobile Payments: Mobile Wallet service allows its users to store digital cash on their phones.
+Some of the leading examples of mobile payments are Apple Pay, Samsung Pay, Ali Pay, Google Pay, Amazon Pay, and some others.
+- Wire Transfers: Most costly, unsafe, undisputable, but faster and instant way to make recurring payments when they are international.
+With the rise of digital wallets and mobile payments, wire transfer is not as effective and efficient as it was considered earlier.

 **Payment Gateway**
 - An interface between the merchant's website and acquirer.
 Card and transaction details are collected and stored on the secure surface of payment gateway.
 Once the payment confirmed by card schemes, payment gateway sends transaction back to merchant's website.